lara-zeus/bolt/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+### Testing

+Tests can be run with
+`docker compose up --abort-on-container-exit --exit-code-from app`

 ## Security

 If you find any security-related issues, please email info@larazeus.com instead of using the issue tracker.